SethSmigelski/under-the-weather/readme.txt

 3. Navigate to **Settings > Under The Weather** to configure the plugin.
 You must enter a valid OpenWeather API key for the plugin to function.
 The plugin is designed to work with the One Call API 3.0. by OpenWeather.

 == Usage ==

+The Under The Weather plugin offers two ways to add a weather forecast: using the block editor or manually placing a `<div>`.

+**Using the Block Editor (Recommended)**

+1. Open the post or page where you want to display the weather.
+2. Click the block inserter icon (+) to add a new block.
+3. Search for "Under The Weather Forecast" and add the block.
+4. Configure your location using either:
+   - Manual entry of coordinates in the block settings sidebar
+   - The built-in coordinate finder that searches by location name and fills in the coordinates for you
+5. Choose your preferred units (Imperial/Fahrenheit or Metric/Celsius)
+6. Publish or update your post - the weather will display automatically!

+**Manual Placement (Classic Editor & Themes)**

 To display the weather widget on a post, page, or in a template file, add a simple `<div>` element with the class `weather-widget` and the required data attributes.